gentor/GenCheckoutBundle/README.md

 This part explain how to add a new service to the CheckoutServiceProvider.
 This service will be available through the CheckoutServiceProvider->getService('id') method.

 - Creating a new service class
-To create a valid service class you need to extends the Elendev\CheckoutBundle\CheckoutService class.
+To create a valid service class you need to extends the GenCheckoutBundle\CheckoutService class.
 The simplest checkout service you can implement is visible below :

 	namespace Your\Service\Namespace;

-	use Elendev\CheckoutBundle\CheckoutService;
+	use GenCheckoutBundle\CheckoutService;
-	use Elendev\CheckoutBundle\Command\Command;
+	use GenCheckoutBundle\Command\Command;
-	use Elendev\CheckoutBundle\CheckoutResult;
+	use GenCheckoutBundle\CheckoutResult;

 	class SimpleCheckoutService extends CheckoutService {